cyjake/leoric/docs/querying.md

 ### Maximum

 If you want to see the maximum of certain number in your model's table, you could call `Model.maximum()`.
-If you need to be more specific, say to find the maximum age of your website's subscribed users, you can:
+Say to find the maximum age of your website's subscribed users, you can:

 ```js
 User.maximum('age')